End of Service Benefits in the Middle East has been saved

-We are pleased to welcome you to Deloitte’s dedicated webpages on End of Service Gratuities and the change to Funded Workplace Savings, which was introduced into law in the Dubai International Financial Centre with effect from 1 February 2020.
+We are pleased to welcome you to Deloitte’s dedicated webpages on End of Service Benefits (“EOSB”).
+These dedicated webpages specifically consider the impact of recent changes to EOSB, in particular the introduction of a mandatory workplace savings regime, which was brought into law in the Dubai International Financial Centre ("DIFC") with effect from 1 February 2020.
+The expectation is that these changes will extend to other countries in the Middle East.

-We will continually update these dedicated webpages with latest information provided by the DIFC and our own insights on what these mean for employers in the region.
+We will continually update these dedicated webpages with the latest information provided by the relevant regulatory authorities in the Middle East and our own insights on what these mean for employers in the region.
 To read our most recent updates, please click here.
 Alternatively please do speak with any of the specialist contacts listed here.

 What has changed?

-All employers and employees operating in the DIFC will be directly impacted by these rules, and employers have been required to participate in a ‘qualifying’ workplace savings plan from 1 February 2020 (although employers had until 30 April 2020 to make contributions into their chosen plan, backdated to 1 February).
+All employers and employees operating in the DIFC are directly impacted by these rules, and employers have been required to participate in a ‘qualifying’ workplace savings plan from 1 February 2020 (although employers had until 30 April 2020 to make contributions into their chosen plan, backdated to 1 February 2020).

 The changes also have broader implications in terms of setting a benchmark for reward best practice and talent attraction in the Middle East.